I am not a person who gets angry often.

 I turned up my iPod and thought of him.

 (Silver-Tipped Swallow is a Half Mystic column about the ways in which music intertwines with our experiences in loving, losing, & lingering on what remains.
 This column, along with another column by the HM team & many more pieces by contributors, is published in Half Mystic's Issue I: Allegro.
-It is available for order now.)
+It is available for preorder now.)